jimmysmits/CloudNotes/Terraform.md

 ```

-#### OUTPUTS
+#### Ouputs

-Is about the resource we created, when we run the `apply` we can see the value, not in the `plan` because in the next case for example, we need first the VPC for know the vpc.id
+Is about the resource we created, when we run `terraform apply` we can see the value, not in `terraform plan` because in the next case for example, we need first the VPC for know the vpc.id

 ```
 output "vpc_id" {